ChanTingHui/wssqrctf/misc/Jail Break/README.md

 print dict.__class__.__base__.__subclasses__()
 ```
 </br>
-The execution provided an output of numerous types in an array and most importantly, it provided <type 'file'>.
+The execution provided an output of numerous types in an array and most importantly, it provided the type file.
 Hence, with that we can try print the flag by using the read function.

 ```python
 print ().__class__.__base__.__subclasses__()[40]('flag.txt', 'r').read()